thilohille/ds18b20-usb/README.md

 We have a temperature monitoring system based on ds1820 sensors connected to an rs232 port.
 Some tools arround it rely on the output-format of digitemp (https://www.digitemp.com/software.shtml).
 Now we have to add sensors and digitemp is quiet old and rs232 is not very common to have on computers.

 # mounting
-I soldered the sensors and cables to a small 3x3 pcb-strip-board.
+I soldered the sensors and cables to a small interconnect 3x3 pcb-strip-board.
-There is a model for the housing of the sensor in the stl-folder.
-Just shove it in and secure it with zipties.
+There is a model for a sensorhousing  in the stl-folder.
+Print it shove it in and secure it with zip-ties. mount with zipties or ducttape.

+# Led pattern
+If plugged powered up the controller scans the onewire bus and slowly blinks he onboard LED for each detected sensor.
+3 sensors connected (and detected) = 3 x blinky.
+The led pattern is repeeated faster for each measurement cycle.
+Tested on an ESP32 DevKit.
+It should work with other boards with leds if the constant LED_BUILTIN is defined.